cupnoodle/mountain_goat/_posts/2021-06-15-unit-test-start.md

 ---
 layout: post
-title: Getting started with testing mindset and CI on Ruby
+title: Getting started with automated testing workflow and CI on Ruby
 date: 2021-06-15 19:06 +0800
 ---